Firefox Send Tab

 The problem and how it was solved

-When Push technology was imminent in the desktop browser, I proposed that we integrate it into all of our browsers.
+When Push technology was imminent in the desktop browser, I proposed that we take inspiration from an old add-on that sluggishly operated on the Sync schedule, and integrate it into all of our browsers.

 “With the combination of encrypted storage, and a browser on all major operating systems, Mozilla could deliver on the promise that users could own their life on every device.”